 Make your wishes known and keep an open mind.
 Your family members may have concerns of which you are unaware.
 Sooner is better than later.
 Unfortunately too many discover that the ICU at the hospital is not the place to have these discussions.
 Above all, be accountable to what you are really wanting, in a gentle and persistent manner.
 It is your life and your death.

-Here’s a way to start.
+Here’s are ways to start.

 - Dare to start talking about your inevitable death.
 Learn about and appoint a health care proxy to be sure that your end-of-life choices will be honored.